stagehacks/FADER_X/README.md

 &nbsp;

 # Device Configuration
+#### 🚨 Navigate to the IP Address of the FADER_X device in your browser to access the connfiguration web app.
+The default factory IP for the app is `192.168.1.130`.

 ## Generic MIDI
 No OSC messages are sent when the FADER_X device is in MIDI mode.
 The configuration web server is active, and the FADER_X responds to `/page` messages.